LeadWoods0902/DandD_Nightmare_Plague/Bestiary/Elementa/Monoliths/Gravolith.md

 In addition, the target must make a Strength saving throw against a DC equal to 8 + the Gravolith's proficiency bonus + its Strength modifier.
 On a failed save, the target is pushed 10 feet away from the Gravolith and knocked prone.
 On a successful save, the target is not pushed or knocked prone.
 ##### Earthquake Slam
 The Gravolith brings down its massive stone body with tremendous force, causing the ground to tremble.
 The Gravolith can use this action on its turn to unleash a powerful slam attack.
-Each creature within a 10-foot radius of the Gravolith must make a Dexterity saving throw or take bludgeoning damage and be knocked prone.
+Each creature within a 10-foot radius of the Gravolith must make a Dexterity saving throw or take bludgeoning damage* and be knocked prone.
 The DC for the saving throw is 8 + the Gravolith's proficiency bonus + its Strength modifier.
 On a successful save, a creature takes half damage and isn't knocked prone.

+\* Total Damage equates to 2d6 \* the number of creat

 ### Latent Abilities